ifeoluwafavour/eos2gth/README.md

 # MAIP Malaria

-Antimalarial activity prediction from a consortium of Pharma and not-for-profit organisationsL
+Antimalarial activity prediction from a consortium of Pharma and not-for-profit organisations

 | Description | Input  | Output  | Training Data | Experimental Validation |
 | ------- | --- | --- | --- | --- |